macadmins/ddm_testing/README.md

 ```

 Also install jq, it'll make everything easier to read:

 ```
 brew install jq
 ```

+If you don't like or don't want to use homebrew, the [jq project provides compiled binaries](https://jqlang.github.io/jq/download/).
+Be sure it put it in a place in your `$PATH`.

 Let's setup our environment as well

 ```bash
 export API_KEY="$YOUR_DDM_API_KEY"
 export BASE_URL="https://$YOUR_DDM_INSTANCE.macadmins.io"
 ```

 Put your assigned info where the placeholders are.
 For instance, if you have instance `ddm42`, your export line for BASE_URL would be:

 ```bash
 export BASE_URL="https://ddm42.macadmins.io"
 ```

 Let's confirm our keys and BASE_URL are setup correctly by listing all declarations on the server:

 ```bash
 ./kmfddm/tools/api-declarations-get.sh
 [] # This makes sense because we've not added any declarations yet
 ```

-You are all set up!
+With this you should now have communication with the MAOS KMFDDM server!

 #### Enroll a test vm into your MDM server

 The easier way to get started with a vm is using tart, but feel free to use whatever you prefer.
 See [Tart Quickstart](tart_quickstart.md) for more info.

 - Copy the enroll_$MDM.mobileconfig onto your VM and install it.
 - Confirm there is stuff happening using `sudo log stream --info --debug --predicate 'subsystem == "com.apple.ManagedClient"'`

-Lastly, grab your test VM's hardware UUID as we will need this for all ddm opertaions.
-The rest of this guide will assume the `ID` env var is set to your test vm's UUID.
+Lastly, grab your test VM's MDM UDID as we will need this for all DDM opertaions.
+The rest of this guide will assume the `ID` env var is set to this ID.
 If the UUID is incorrect at any point moving forward, it will cause things to look like they are not working.
 Be 💯 sure it is correct.

+On macOS the MDM UDID is the same as the hardware UUID.
+A couple easy ways to get this UUID on macOS:

-The easiest way to get the UUID is to grab it from the the server logs.
+- grab it from the the server logs.
 Check the testing channel on Slack for directions on getting the server logs.
+- On the Mac hold the Option key, click the Apple menu in the upper left of the screen, and choose the first menu item "System Information..."
+It'll be listed toward the bottom the screen that was just opened.

 ```bash
 export ID=$YOUR_VM_UUID_HERE